Which Chapter Is Right For You?

 Wiping Out Debt With Chapter 7 Bankruptcy

 If you have significant unsecured debt such as credit card or medical bills and little hope of ever being able to pay it back, Chapter 7 bankruptcy might be the best option for you.
-In a Chapter 7, the debtor’s assets are sold to pay off creditors.
 Whatever unsecured debt remains is discharged.
-The entire process typically takes three or four months.
+The entire process typically takes three months.

-Chapter 7 bankruptcy is means tested.
+Chapter 7 bankruptcy qualification is based on the means test.
 Your income and assets must fall below a certain threshold in order to qualify.
 If you make too much to qualify for Chapter 7, you may wish to consider filing under Chapter 13.

 Getting Debt Under Control With Chapter 13